ziyunhx/storm-mono-docker/README.md

     storm jar target/your-topology-fat-jar.jar com.your.package.AndTopology topology-name -c nimbus.host=192.168.59.103 -c nimbus.thrift.port=49627

+If the above method is not successful, please change the storm.yaml file like this:

+	nimbus.host: "192.168.59.103"
+	nimbus.thrift.port: 49627

+And run the following command:

+	storm jar target/your-topology-fat-jar.jar com.your.package.AndTopology topology-name

 ### How can I connect to one of the containers?
 Find the forwarded ssh port for the container you wish to connect to (use `docker-compose ps`)